DrSans69/kill-youtube-shorts/README.md

 ## Contact

-If you have any issues or improvement ideas, feel free to contact me, or fork the repository and make a pull request.
+If you have any issues or improvement ideas, feel free to contact me, or fork the repository.